 Other Metsähallitus angling permits or simply paying the fisheries management fee does not grant the right to fish in rapids and running water sites.

-The Korvua-Näljänkäjoki joint permit area has four rotating protected areas, some of which are protected at any given time.
+The Korvua-Näljänkäjoki joint permit area has three rotating protected areas, some of which are protected at any given time.
 The protected areas change every three years.
 Anglers must check the current protected areas on our PDF maps, which are available in conjunction with the permit area map.

 In addition to the rotating protection areas, the permit area includes the following permanently protected areas, which are

 - the section between Myllykoski and Taivalkoski rapids in Korvuanjoki (PDF map 1) and

 - the Mustarinta fishery area, which stretches from the wilderness cabin to Hätämutka (PDF map 3).

 Trout fishing is also prohibited on the section between the Raumankoski and Louhenkoski rapids in Korvuanjoki (PDF map 2).

 The regional restrictions are marked on the permit area map and on the more detailed maps available in conjunction with it.